 A Strong Wind on Beam

-To leave under sail is a fairly easy manoeuvre if berthed alone between pile moorings.
-If the yacht is the outside boat in a raft on piles, it may be possible to leave under sail if on the leeward side, after using the tender to recover the pile lines.
+To leave under sail is a fairly easy manoeuvre if berthed alone between piles.
+If the yacht is the outside vessel in a raft on piles, it may be possible to leave under sail if on the leeward side, after using the tender to recover the pile lines.

 Wind Forward of the Beam